 NORML is perhaps the most influential cannabis reform organization in the USA and Europe.
-The relevance and importance of this non-for-profit organization lies in their desire to incorporate marijuana in the American lifestyle as something normal.
+The relevance and importance of this non-for-profit organization lies in their desire to incorporate cannabis in the American lifestyle as something normal.
 To learn all about this group and how they participate in law reform, check out this article!

 Founded in the heart of student activism in the 1970s, NORML was the first non-for-profit organization that was exclusively dedicated to cannabis legalization.
 The National Organization for the Reform of Marijuana Laws (NORML) has been one of the loudest voices for cannabis law reform in the USA and around the world.

-Despite the fact that there are now so many lobbyists and activism groups fighting for marijuana legalization, NORML is still relevant and impactful.
+Despite the fact that there are now so many lobbyists and activism groups fighting for cannabis legalization, NORML is still relevant and impactful.
 The organization remains as the oldest lobby group, and still has one of the most powerful voices in the journey towards cannabis legalization in the USA.

 The founder’s story

 NORML was founded by a man called Keith Stroup in the 1970s.
 He studied law in Washington DC and political science in Illinois.
 His first jobs in the field of law sparked an interest for him in the concept of product safety.
 These tweaked interests and passions, along with the assistance of some passionate friends, was the beginning of NORML.

 When Stroup was first dreaming of this organization, the overwhelming majority of Americans were against the legalization of pot.
 Needless to say, many were being arrested and punished under strict laws.
 Stroup and his co-founders believed that their legal skills could help those who fell victim to the hands of the law.

 The main source of funding to start this non-for-profit organization came from Hugh Hefner’s Playboy.
 Without this funding, Stroup might never have had the money to get the project off the ground.
 Within a couple of years, the USA was already undergoing major changes in the way that cannabis law was expressed.